-Having had the opportunity recently to work with the public collection]] of the Van Abbemuseum in Eindhoven (The Netherlands) has prepared ground for us to explore the Marieluise Hessel Collection, reflecting on notions of history, responsibility, private passion and public interest.
+Having had the opportunity recently to work with the public collections of the Van Abbemuseum in Eindhoven (The Netherlands) has prepared ground for the artists to explore the Marieluise Hessel Collection, reflecting on notions of history, responsibility, private passion and public interest.

 This museum has contemporary works that in some cases overlaps or almost 'touches alongside' with the Marieluise Hessel Collection.
-As an instrument of articulation we choose to include some of our own works as well as pieces from the Van Abbemuseum.
+As an instrument of articulation Bik Van der Pol included some of their own works as well as pieces from the Van Abbemuseum.